for-beginner-piano/for-beginner-piano/README.rst

     source ~/.bashrc

 This will use `pipsi` to install the relevant packages in user space.
-It also ensures that piano is using the most up-t-date version of setuptools.
+It also ensures that piano is using the most up-to-date version of setuptools.

 Longer Install